- Learn about the UN Sustainable Development Agenda

 Give the groups a few minutes to write down their answers.
 Then have them share with the class.

-How many of you would like to make a change for the good of your community?
+How many of you would like to make a change for the good in your community?
 How about for the good of the world?

 How much do you think one person's or group's actions can accomplish?